justin13601/ACES/README.md

 ### Complex Predicates

 We hope to support more complex predicates that are not expressed as codes in datasets (ie., those that require aggregations of medians/running averages over time to measure disease progression), as well as derived predicates with `not()` or nested boolean logic.
+In both cases, predicates can currently be specified manually by creating the predicates dataframe directly.

 ## Acknowledgements